1. Simply Said

 following are my thoughts, most of which are inspired by the comments on Goodreads:

-It is true that this book reveals some human nature and the most basic ways to deal with others, but it has been practiced for a long time, and I have not seriously thought about it.
+This book indeed reveals some human nature and the most basic ways to deal with others, but it has been practiced for a long time, and I have not seriously thought about it.
 It is easy to turn a method into an end, with dire long-term consequences.

 For example, Goodreads reader Caroline said that she listened to the book's advice, became a good listener in her personal life, was nice to many people, and after a year had gathered around her a bunch of "good people". friends,” many of whom are self-centered friends.
 Based on the advice in the book, she tries to find the bright spots in these friends and then praises them sincerely.